PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/TuringTestChatbots1.md

 Fill in the blanks.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
-Alert: whoever has the quirkiest fact on Alan Turing will receive a Mars bar at the end of the workshop in DataLab 2.
+Alert: Whoever has the quirkiest fact on Alan Turing will receive a candy bar at the end of the workshop in DataLab 2.
 </div>

 __2c__ Read Wikipedia's summary of Computing Machinery and Intelligence by Alan Turing (1950) (required):